-FY24 Workplan
+FY25 Workplan

 This workplan includes all projects which PEP plans to be involved with in the coming fiscal year.
-Since FY23 and FY24 projects that are funded under the Bipartisan Infrastructure Law (BIL) will be included in this workplan but no details will be provided.
-Full details of the BIL projects will be included in the BIL workplans (BIL22, BIL23, etc) and approved by the PEP Management Conference.
+Projects that are funded under the Investment and Infrastructure and Jobs Act (IIJA; formerly referred to as Bipartisan Infrastructure Law or BIL) will be included in this workplan but no details will be provided.
+Full details of the IIJA projects will be included in the IIJA workplans, formerly referred to as BIL workplans (IIJAYR12, IIJAYR2, etc) and approved by the PEP Management Conference.
 Each of these projects supports PEP's 2020 CCMP, which also highlights PEP's role as an active partner with other government agencies and nonprofits working in the Peconic.
-PEP has an approved Equity Strategy and Five-Year Plan related solely to the BIL funds for EPA approval.